n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.discord.md

 # Discord

-The Discord node allows you to automate work in Discord, and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, including sending messages in a Discord channel.
+Use the Discord node to automate work in Discord, and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, including sending messages in a Discord channel.

 On this page, you'll find a list of operations the Discord node supports and links to more resources.